Afreen95/IntroToProgramming/README.md

-# IntroToProgramming
+# Introduction To Programming

+SSMU Minicourse for Java Programming

-Exercises done in classes
+Exercises done each class are uploaded in their respective folders